jeremyevans/fixture_dependencies/README.md

 employee fixture with a name of jeremy, and products fixture with the name of nx7010, and a vendors fixture with the name lxg_computers.

 Fixture files still use the table_name of the model.
-Note that you make sure to hard code primary key values for each fixture, as shown in the example above.
+Note that you should hard code primary key values for each fixture, as shown in the example above.

 ## ERB Fixtures